American Nuclear Society: Student sections

 The American Nuclear Society consists of student sections at colleges and universities throughout the United States and abroad.
 As of spring 2020, the table below lists the active student sections of ANS.

+Local sections

+Throughout the US and the world, numerous Local sections constitute the foundation of ANS.
+Members are encouraged to affiliate with a Local Section or Plant Branch to expand their professional connections and contribute to public education and outreach in the nuclear sector.